singh-chandanbir/GM-Pay/readme.md

 ## API Integration:

-- We used Beeceptor to fetch the Matic price through APIs.
+- We used Coingecko API to fetch the Real-time Crypto Prices.

 ## Additional Information: